 Far West LHD COVID-19 Update - No Cases Reported

-Anyone currently experiencing or who has recently experienced even mild cold-like symptoms is asked to come forward immediately for testing.
-It's important that you isolate after your test until you get a negative result if you have symptoms.
+Anyone with even mild cold-like symptoms is asked to come forward immediately for testing.
+If you have symptoms you must isolate after your test until you get a negative result.
 Symptoms of COVID-19 include fever, sore throat, cough, headache, runny nose, shortness of breath, fatigue, muscle aches or pains, and a change in taste or smell.

 Find your nearest testing clinic here: COVID-19 testing clinics | NSW Government.

-Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill (16 November), South Broken Hill (16 November), and Dareton (16 November).
+Sewage surveillance testing has detected traces of the virus that causes COVID-19 in samples taken at Broken Hill (25 November), South Broken Hill (25 November) and Buronga (1 December).
 Residents are urged to be vigilant for symptoms and come forward for testing.
-No traces of the virus were detected in sewage samples in Wilcannia (16 November), Wentworth (16 November), Buronga (16 November) and Balranald (15 November).
+No traces of the virus was detected in sewage samples in Dareton (1 December), Wentworth (1 December), Wilcannia (30 November) and Balranald (24 November).

 Those aged 12 years and above are eligible for the COVID-19 vaccination.
 Far West LHD continues to urge the community to come forward for vaccination (providing they are not cases, contacts of cases, are not isolating, and do not have symptoms).
 People who were not vaccinated at the time of contracting the virus are also eligible to be vaccinated as soon as they have recovered.